forkedcloud/weather-text/README.md

 print the temprature and an icon.
 It was originally built to be used in a Wibar widget, but it can be used anywhere else you want.

+NOTICE: With recent changes, the output icons now rely on Nerd Font.
+Please make sure you are using a compatible font.

 ## installation

 Clone the repository, build it, and install with